gintonicai/documentation/mvp/distillery-subchain-guide/faq.md

 #### Q: What exactly is gintonic Distillery?

-> gintonic Distillery is a decentralized platform that allows GPU owners to contribute their computing power to AI tasks in exchange for $GIN tokens.
+> gintonic Distillery is a decentralized platform that allows GPU owners to contribute their computing power to AI tasks in exchange for $GIN.
 It's like mining for cryptocurrency, but instead of solving arbitrary puzzles, your GPU is helping to advance AI technology.

 #### Q: Do I need to be a tech expert to run a gintonic node?